aio-libs/aiohttp/docs/web_reference.rst

       *If-Modified-Since* header is absent or is not a valid HTTP date.

+   .. method:: clone(*, method=..., rel_url=..., headers=...)

+      Clone itself with replacement some attributes.

+      Creates and returns a new instance of Request object.
+If no parameters are given, an exact copy is returned.
+If a parameter is not passed, it will reuse the one from the current request object.

+      :param str method: http method

+      :param rel_url: url to use, :class:`str` or :class:`~yarl.URL`

+      :param headers: :class:`~multidict.CIMultidict` or compatible
+                      headers container.

+      :return: a cloned :class:`Request` instance.

    .. coroutinemethod:: read()

       Read request body, returns :class:`bytes` object with body content.